 If you are not so fortunate, and the judge issues an order, it will have a renewal date on it, usually a year later.
 The court will refuse to give you notice, and it will be easy to forget that date.
 This is yet another way that the deck is stacked against defendants.

 Courts seem to automatically renew these orders, if the complainant wants one.
 You could have been perfect in obeying it, and it doesn't matter.
 If the person still wants it, it is issued, without any further evidence.
 Another of the many unconstitutional anomolies in the restraining order law.

-After the proud owner of a restraining order doesn't want to go to the trouble of renewing it year after year, the court will usually graciously oblige, and issue a permanent order.
-You have no where to go then.
-There is no way out, except to file an appeal, which is usually fruitless.
+After the proud owner of a restraining order doesn't want to go to the trouble of renewing it year after year, she can get a so-called "permanent order", which stays in effect until there is no longer a need for an order - technically.